xamarin/dev-days-labs/HandsOnLab/README.md

 A resource group is a group of related services that can be easily deleted later.

 **App Service plan/Location**
-Click this field and select **Create New**, give it a unique name, select a location (I am West US for intstance) and then select the F1 Free tier:
+Click this field and select **Create New**, give it a unique name, select a location (typically you would choose a location close to your customers), and then select the F1 Free tier:

 ![service plan](http://content.screencast.com/users/JamesMontemagno/folders/Jing/media/7559d3f1-7ee6-490f-ac5e-d1028feba88f/2016-07-11_1553.png)